 Though the fabric pieces are stitched by machine to make sure tighter stitching, all the quilting is done by hand.
 100% cotton fabrics make up the top and bottom of the quilt.
 The batting sandwiched in between those 2 layers, nonetheless, is 100% polyester.
 This polyester batting warranties both heat and also excellent washing results.

 You will find our quilts to be really generous in length and width.
 Most of our quilts are generous enough to minimize the necessity for a dust ruffle or pillow shams.
 Just as bed heights differ, every quilt's measurements can be different.
 We publish the quilt's dimensions as well as the estimated drop for you to compare to the sizing you want to have.
 Please do your homework before making a purchase!

 Are our quilts washable?

-Not too many folks grasp the amount of time and tedious workmanship associated with creating a quilt.
-Putting together a quilt is a process that make involve 5—9 months
+Only a few people today realize the extent of time and laborious workmanship involved in producing a quilt.
+Quilt-making is a process that make require 5—9 months

 to complete.
 Putting together a quilt is based on designing, cutting, assembling, quilting, and binding.
 All told, the full amount of time to finish one quilt adds up to as much as two hundred to three hundred hours.